Huge-Dreamer/Which-Password/README.md

-# Which Password
+# Which-Password

-"Which Password" is a simple batch script that attempts to extract password-protected RAR, ZIP, and 7z files using a list of passwords stored in a text file.
+"Which-Password" is a simple batch script that attempts to extract password-protected RAR, ZIP, and 7z files using a list of passwords stored in a text file.
 The script utilizes the command-line version of 7-Zip for extraction.

 ## Features